Werner Grünzweig

 Werner Grünzweig (born 1959) is an Austrian musicologist and archivist.

 Life

 Born in Graz, Grünzweig first studied piano at the University of Music and Performing Arts Graz, and from 1984 musicology and American studies at the Freie Universität Berlin.
 He graduated with an M.A. in 1989.
 In 1995 he was awarded the Dr. phil. with the work Ahnung und Wissen, Geist und Form : Alban Berg als Musikschriftsteller und Analytiker der Musik Arnold Schönbergs (published 2000 at the Universal Edition Vienna).
-Since 1994 Grünzweig has been head of the music archive of the Academy of Arts, Berlin.
+From 1994 until 2025 Grünzweig has been head of the music archive of the Academy of Arts, Berlin.